PAIRLABS/InfoExchange/henry/TWGC-Manual/README.md

 2. If you don't use the container anymore, please shut it down from the TWGC Portal, otherwise the container will still be charged even if any GPU is using.
 ![Shut Down](screenshot/shut-down-container.png)

-3. If your project need some custom package not within default conatiner, you can write the bash script in the begining of jupyter notebook to install your package automatically.
-Just put `!` in the begining of shell command.
-For example, you can write `` !sudo pip3 install keras==2.2.4`` in the begining block of notebook, so `Keras` package will be installed into container everytime you execute it.
+3. If your project need some custom package not within default conatiner, you can write the bash script in the beginning of jupyter notebook to install your package automatically.
+Just put `!` in the beginning of shell command.
+For example, you can write `` !sudo pip3 install keras==2.2.4`` in the beginning block of notebook, so `Keras` package will be installed into container everytime you execute it.
 ![Jupyter Tips](screenshot/jupyter-tips.png)